Who are the dissident republicans?

 It is the sole name used by a relatively new group which has been the most active dissident republican organisation over the past year.

-It is comprised of a small group of veteran members of other paramilitary organisations, including the Provisional IRA.
+It comprises a small group of veteran members of other paramilitary organisations, including the Provisional IRA.

 The group, which emerged around 2005, is mainly based in Belfast and South Armagh, but has shown itself capable of carrying out attacks over a wide geographical area.